Yearly Success and Progress Rates

 The Yearly Success and Progress Rates report goes beyond traditional student outcome measures by showing year-by-year rates of retention, persistence, transfer, completion, and stop-out.
 The report is designed to help institutions and states better identify and inform effective intervention points to increase student success.

-In this report, we examine yearly academic progress for approximately 2.3 million individuals who began college for the first time in fall 2013 with the intent to earn a credential.
-We show the highest level of academic progress made, broken out by the type of starting institution and enrollment intensity at entry (full-time vs. part-time).
+The latest data presents yearly academic progress for approximately 2.3 million individuals who began college for the first time in fall 2014 with the intent to earn a credential.
+It shows the highest level of academic progress made, broken out by the type of starting institution and enrollment intensity at entry.

-In addition to the national-level outcomes, a 50-state data dashboard is available.
-The outcome categories are modeled after those used in the Student Achievement Measure (SAM) and can be used as national and state-level benchmarks for institutions participating in SAM.
+A new interactive data visualizer is available below to view longitudinal trends at both national and state-levels.
+The outcome categories are modeled after those used in the Student Achievement Measure (SAM) and can be used as the most current national and state-level benchmarks for institutions participating in SAM.

-- Among students enrolling full time in fall 2013, 45.4 percent had completed a postsecondary credential by the end of year four, while 22.4 percent were no longer enrolled.
-By the end of year six, 65.6 percent had graduated, while 26.1 percent had left college without earning a credential (see Figure 1).
+- Among students enrolling full time in fall 2014, 45.4 percent had completed a postsecondary credential by the end of year four, while 22.9 percent were no longer enrolled.
+By the end of year six, 65.4 percent had graduated, including 10.5 percent who did so after transferring to another institution, while 26.6 percent had left college without earning a credential (Figure 1).

-- For students entering part-time, 21.3 percent had completed a credential by the end of year four, while 45.3 percent were no longer enrolled.
-By the end of year six, 34.2 percent had graduated, while 51.2 percent had left college without earning a credential (see Figure 2).
+- For students entering part time, 19.4 percent had completed a credential by the end of year four, while 49 percent were no longer enrolled.
+By the end of year six, 31.7 percent had graduated — 22.3 percent from the starting institution and 9.4 percent from elsewhere — while 54.4 percent had left college without earning a credential (Figure 2).